Six Easy Steps to Beautiful Breasts

-Immediately after your procedure, you will feel a little drowsy but you should have NO pain due to our specially-formulated local anaesthetic solution that will have been placed in your implant pockets.
+Immediately after your procedure, you will feel a little drowsy but you should have NO pain due to our specially-formulated local anaesthetic solution that Dr Mayson will have placed in your implant pockets.
 When this solution starts wearing off after about 8-10 hours, expect to start feeling some discomfort.
-The degree of this discomfort varies from person to person but it is NEVER agonising pain and is described by most patients as a sense of “pressure”.
+The degree of this discomfort varies from person to person but it is NEVER agonising pain and is described by most patients as a sense of “pressure” on the chest.

-In any event, it will largely abate over the ensuing 4-5 days.
-In the meantime, it is easily relieved with the pain-relievers our doctor will have prescribed for you.
+In any event, the discomfort will largely abate over the ensuing 4-5 days.
+In the meantime, it is easily relieved with the pain-relievers we will have prescribed for you.

-Our Surgeon will have advised you at your consultation when you should be able to resume work and physical activities.
+Our Surgeon will have advised you at your Initial Consultation when you should be able to resume work and physical activities.
 Medical certificates for work are available if required.
-Sutures are removed around 10 days later – either at our Clinic or by your local GP.
+Sutures are removed 11 days later – either at our Clinic or by your local GP.

 Reassuringly, our Surgeons are contactable 24/7 after your surgery should you have any questions or concerns.